-Official controls are carried out by the regional offices in accordance with delegation decisions adopted by NFSA head office.
+Official controls are carried out by the regional level in accordance with delegation decisions adopted by NFSA head office.

-The long-term plan for official control describes the activities of the NFSA plan for the following five years.
+The long-term plan for official control describes the activities of the NFSA plan for the following three years.
 These activities are described at a national level.
-At regional levels they may be described in more detail and include other priorities based on a risk evaluation.
+At regional levels they may be described in more detail and include other priorities based on a regional risk evaluation.
 The document is called operative control plan and it includes mandatory control activities.
 The plan is updated annually and forms the foundation for the discussion of the upcoming year's priorities for official control.

-The annual budget disposition letter (BDL) to the regional level is based on the long-term plan for official control and other main priorities.
-It contains the annual budget, prioritised control areas, prioritised development initiatives, budgets, operative control plan and monitoring programs.
-Feedback from the regional offices during the year is given in the interim reports.
-Based on the annual budget disposition letter, the operational plans for appurtenant activities incorporate effectiveness targets and a risk-based approach that reflects where unacceptable conditions might arise, with the resulting consequences.
+The annual Goal and Budget Letter (MDS) contains the annual budget, prioritised control areas, prioritised development initiatives, budgets, operative control plan and monitoring programs.
+Feedback from the regional level during the year is given in the interim reports.
+Based on the annual Goal and Budget Letter, the operational plans for appurtenant activities incorporate effectiveness targets and a risk-based approach that reflects where unacceptable conditions might arise, with the resulting consequences.
 When circumstances change, (e.g. a health situation or other occurrence), the annual budget disposition letter to the regions may be updated.
 Such updates generally occur twice a year (in June and in October); however, the head office may update the annual budget disposition letter whenever it is considered necessary.